RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

-If multiple \ac{cir} estimations are performed over a single packet, using different \ac{bp}s, the reflections from the environments are amplified differently due to the different \ac{bp} shapes, as each \ac{bp} steers the transmission signal towards a specific direction (beam steering).
+The \ac{cir} is represented as a vector of complex channel gains, also referred to as \textit{paths} in the following, and indicized through letter $\ell$.
+Due to the finite delay resolution of the system, the \ac{cir} vector can only represent a discrete grid of paths, with corresponding propagation delays $\tau_{\ell} = \ell / B, \ell=0, \dots, L-1$, where $B$ is the transmission bandwidth and $1/B$ is the delay resolution.
+The components of the \ac{cir} vector, which represent the complex gains for the $L$ paths, are obtained by correlating the received signal with pre-defined Golay sequences, using standard techniques \cite{Garcia_INFOCOM2020}, see also \secref{sec:11ay}.
+Path $\ell$ is mapped onto the corresponding reflector distance using $d_{\ell}=c\tau_{\ell}/2$, with $c$ being the speed of light.
+The vector containing all the distances of interest is defined as $\mathbf{d} = \left[d_0, d_1, \dots, d_{L-1} \right]^T$, with $L$ being the number of paths in the \ac{cir}.
+If multiple \ac{cir} estimations are performed over a single packet, using different \acp{bp}, the reflections from the environments are amplified differently.
+This is due to the different \ac{bp} shapes, as each \ac{bp} steers the transmission signal towards a specific direction (beam steering).
 In addition, the \ac{cir} estimation is repeated for each packet $k$, which can be seen as sampling the \ac{cir} in time, with sampling period corresponding to the inter-packet transmission time $T_c$.
-The expression of the $\ell$-th path of the \ac{cir} obtained using beam-pattern $p$ at time (packet) $k$ is
+The expression of the $\ell$-th \ac{cir} component, having delay $\tau_{\ell}$, obtained using beam-pattern $p$ at time (packet) $k$ is

 where $a_{\ell, p}(k)$ and $\phi_{\ell}(k)$ are the complex gain of path $\ell$ at time $k$ and its phase, respectively.
 The path gain depends on the contribution of the \ac{bp} used for the transmission and on the reflectivity of the target, whereas the phase depends on the delay $\tau_{\ell}$.
+Note that $h_{\ell, p}(k)$ is a \textit{time domain} quantity, depending on the propagation delay index $\ell$ and on the time.
+In \eq{eq:cir} we used index $k$ as a shorthand notation for the discrete time instants $kT_c = 0, T_c, 2T_c,\dots $.